Skip navigation

 • Remove tight clothing

 Proper treatment depends on the cause.
-If medicines or illegal drugs are causing the symptoms, those drugs must be stopped.
+If medicines or illegal drugs are worsening the symptoms, they must be stopped.
 Any illness needs to be treated.
 For example, the provider will check for a blocked urinary catheter and signs of constipation which may cause AD in someone with a spinal cord injury.
+The person should be checked for injuries, sores, or other irritants that may be triggering the symptoms.

-If a slowing of the heart rate is causing AD, drugs called anticholinergics (such as atropine) may be used.
+If a slowing of the heart rate is causing AD, medicines called anticholinergics (such as atropine) may be used.

 Very high blood pressure needs to be treated quickly but carefully, because the blood pressure can drop suddenly.